brab0/appt/README.md

 *This document will introduce the main concepts used by Appt while the examples (yes, you'll see some code, but **not here**) will be separated according to their respective contexts with links to them at the **Packages** session below.*

-## Main Concepts
-Thanks to ES6 features, Appt's core works like an **exo-framework**.
-Which means we can help your development process, being less intrusive.
-> Even removing **@appt/core** *out of the way*, your implementation's logic still makes sense and gonna work.

-### Dependecy Injection
-The whole *Appt's ecosystem* is based on *dependecy injection pattern*, using the power of **decorators** over the **annotation** sintaxe style (*AtScript*).
-This allows Appt's core to be more *flexible* and *scale* your application easier *without being a lot imperative.*

-### Modules && Components
-**EVERYTHING** on Appt's core is about the perception of **Modules** and **Components**, which are implemented by `@ApptModule` and `@ApptComponent` decorators.
-The main purpose of them is to *assemble* and *handle the implementation's logic*, respectively, on a way you can naturally build your application as you always do (*building your custom middlewares, server, database connections and so on...*), letting Appt to wrap it all with simplicity on a *non-intrusive* style.

-### Special-Type Extenders
-Even the main core decorators `@ApptModule` and `@ApptComponent` have particular and simple roles, Appt also provides a way to add some powers and behaviours to them, making use of *Special-Type Extenders*.
-That means, even you do not need them, they can give an elegant, semantic and straightforward approach to your server implementation, database connection, routes etc.

-### Default Configurations
-Because we are also talking about to create *ready-to-go NodeJs applications*, every Special-Type Extender has its default configuration.
-That means Appt can overcome some trivial steps on development process, such as writing `CORS`, defining `Body Parsers`, making `JWT middlewares`, configuring `Routers` etc, by simply providing built-in default configuration and, of course, letting you overwrite them.

-### Plugins
-Plugins are, essentially, uncoupled wrappers developed to work with third party packages to work specifically into the Appt's ecosystem.
-Although you might not need them, you will notice they can decrease your development effort an give you an elegant approach.

 ## Packages
 To guarantee you're gonna use (*and load*) only what you want/need, Appt is fully modularized and uncoupled by scoped packages.